-The Dutch Elm Disease (DED) is fungi related and affects elm trees while elm bark beetles further propagate it.
-It is believed to be initially from Asia but later found its way and spread to Europe, North America, and New Zealand accidentally.
+Dutch Elm Disease (DED) is a fungi-related disease that affects elm trees.
+It is believed to be initially from Asia but later found its way to Europe, North America, and New Zealand accidentally.
 This disease led to the distraction of elm trees that were resistant to the disease across Europe and North America.
 The name Dutch Elm might lead one into thinking that it is of Dutch origin but the name is because research on the DED was first done by Dutch pathologists named Bea Schwarz and Christine Buisman.
 The two pathologists worked under Johanna Westerdijk, a Professor.
 The disease, however, does not explicitly affect the Dutch elm hybrid trees but also the species Ulmus and Zelkova.

 Causes And Vectors Of DED

 Three types of fungi present in genus Ophiostoma, that only grows and reproduces on elm trees, cause Dutch elm disease.
 One of the fungi types is called Ophiostoma ulmi which in the 1900s destroyed many trees across Europe (in a period known as the Dutch elm pandemic).
 This type managed to find its way to North America when timber from the affected areas was exported to North America in 1928.
 In America, measures were put to counter the disease but did not eradicate the DED that attacked the very vulnerable American elm (Ulmus americana) trees.
 This fungus can both eat the living tissue (parasite) of the tree and also feed on the dead tissue of the tree (saprophyte).